LeeGwanHui/TIL/reinforcement/reinforcemnet_10.md

 - MC : transitions all the way to the end of an episode
 - Advantages of MC
 - - Ability to learn from actual experience(without a model)
-- - Ability to learn from sumulated experience
+- - Ability to learn from simulated experience
 - - Estimating the value of a single state is independent of the number of states :
 attractive when one requires the value of only one or a subset of states.